IHCantabria/simulit_dowloader/README.txt

 -------------------

 1. SETTING UP:
-Before using, copy the entire download_data() function code into R.
+Before using, copy the entire download_data() function code into R. Or Source() the function file.

 2. BASIC STRUCTURE:
 Always use this format: